 Radiation therapy can be used along with surgery or as an alternative to it.
 Treatments often run five days a week over a several week span.
 Spreading out the total dose of radiation over that time period helps protect healthy tissue around the tumor.
 The actual radiation treatment lasts only a few minutes and is generally painless.
 You will lie on the treatment table without moving and external beams of x-rays, gamma rays or protons will be aimed at the tumor.

-Stereotactic radiotherapy, a newer form of radiation therapy, directs highly focused beams of ionizing radiation onto the tumor with high precision.
+Stereotactic radiotherapy directs highly focused beams of ionizing radiation onto the tumor with high precision.
 This approach includes the CyberKnife and Gamma Knife systems and the Novalis Tx radiosurgery platform.
 If you are a candidate for this type of surgery, you will be placed in a rigid head frame and radiation will be given during a single visit or over several visits.

 After radiation therapy, some patients experience nausea or become very tired.
 Temporary hair loss is common.
 Other possible side effects include dry skin on the scalp and ears, headaches, loss of appetite, loss of memory and speech problems.
 As with surgical side effects, patients can recover from many of these challenges with the passage of time.

 Brain tumors are generally more challenging than other cancers to treat with chemotherapy.
 This is because most chemotherapy drugs cannot cross the blood-brain barrier that stops toxic chemicals from reaching brain cells.
 But some cancer drugs can be delivered directly to the brain or even cross the barrier with the purpose of interfering with the normal functioning of the rapidly dividing cells of the tumor to prevent tumor growth.